NetSuite

 • May be limited by underlying tool restrictions.
 For instance, if SDF fails, Salto will likely fail too for operations where it uses SDF.

-When to Use: If you want the best deployment experience currently available and are open to trying out something new.
+When to Use: If you want an easier deployment experience are open to trying out something new.

 Salto aims at filling a gap in the NetSuite deployment space and so far, my assessment is positive.
 As I learn more, I’ll publish additional articles highlighting various aspects of the framework that I find interesting.
 In the meantime, consider signing up for a free Salto account to evaluate the framework and draw your own conclusions.